The information below gives you a general time-frame of important events as you near retirement.

 - You may apply for retirement benefits up to 90 days after your last employment date, provided that you have not returned to work with SPPS during that time.
 Benefits would be retroactive to the first eligible retirement date after your last day of work.

-- Eligible retirement dates are the 1st and 16th of each month.
+- Eligible pension dates are the 1st and 16th of each month.

 Questions regarding post-retirement health insurance, severance pay and resignation processes should be directed to benefits department at St. Paul Public Schools (SPPS) or St. Paul College (SPC).
-For easy to follow guidelines please refer to the Pre-Retirement Checklist.
+For easy to follow guidelines please refer to the Pre-Retirement Checklist included in every member estimate.

-Please coordinate the date of retirement with SPPS or SPC.
-Earnings after your date of retirement my be subject to earning limitations.
+- Please coordinate the date of retirement with SPPS or SPC.

 Break in Service is Required – 90 Day Period of Separation Rule